-I hope this information is helpful as you consider engaging with MSV in joint providership.
+We hope this information is helpful as you think about engaging with MSV in joint providership.
 I'll be happy to answer any questions and will be available to assist you through the application and accreditation processes.
 Please feel free to follow up with questions.